openhab/openhab-docs/configuration/items.md

 | `myerror-no_fault.svg` | Matches `NO_FAULT` state                                           |
 | `myerror.svg`          | Default icon, used when Item in other state (e.g. `CONNECT_ERROR`) |

-Take note, that the Transformation used in the `Livingroom_Light_Connection` Item doesn't effect the needed state specific items.

 **Number State Matching Rule:**
 For Number Items the equal or next lowest state icon that can be found will be used.